-In his three years at St. Bonaventure, Dr. DePerro has made great progress to tear down silos, encourage collaboration and open the lines of communication with faculty, students, staff and alumni.
+In his three years at St. Bonaventure, Dr. DePerro made great progress to tear down silos, encourage collaboration and open the lines of communication with faculty, students, staff and alumni.

-He has launched a comprehensive capital campaign to build “A Bolder Bonaventure,” stewarding transformative gifts to help the university’s new School of Health Professions become a reality.
+He launched a comprehensive capital campaign to build “A Bolder Bonaventure,” stewarding transformative gifts to help the university’s new School of Health Professions become a reality.

 His vision to transform the university inspired him to form a number of campus-based presidential commissions to examine critical issues early on in his presidency, including a group devoted solely to mission integration, reflecting his passionate commitment to create a transformational experience for students rooted in the university’s Franciscan tradition.
 The university hired a vice president for mission integration in 2019.

-In 2020, he reconstituted the Presidential Commission on Diversity, Equity and Inclusion, which is already making inroads to improve DEI efforts across campus.
+In 2020, he reconstituted the Presidential Commission on Diversity, Equity and Inclusion, which is making inroads to improve DEI efforts across campus.

 Prior to his appointment at St. Bonaventure, he served as vice president for enrollment management at Le Moyne College in Syracuse for 18 years before becoming the inaugural dean of the School of Graduate and Professional Studies in 2013.
 He also served as a professor of management in the Madden School of Business.

-Dr. DePerro has spent his entire 38-year career in college administration; for eight years (1982-1990) in admissions and alumni relations at his alma mater Canisius College, and for five years (1990-1995) as dean of admission and financial aid at Marietta College in Ohio before going to Le Moyne in 1995.
+Dr. DePerro spent his entire 38-year career in college administration; for eight years (1982-1990) in admissions and alumni relations at his alma mater Canisius College, and for five years (1990-1995) as dean of admission and financial aid at Marietta College in Ohio before going to Le Moyne in 1995.